-This guidance does not apply to the sharing of images of children under 18 by an adult over 18 as this constitutes child sexual abuse.
-In the event that staff become aware of such an incident, they should notify the DSL immediately, who should always inform the Police as a matter of urgency.
+This guidance does not apply to the sharing of images of persons under 18 by an adult over 18 as this constitutes child sexual abuse.
+In the event that staff become aware of such an incident, they should notify the DSL immediately, who should always inform the police as a matter of urgency.

-What staff should do if a child goes missing from education
+What staff should do if a child is absent from education

 Children who are absent from education particularly on repeat occasions and/or for prolonged periods, and children missing education can act as a vital warning sign to a range of safeguarding issues, including neglect and child sexual and/or criminal exploitation, particularly county lines.
 It is important that the School's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.

-The School's procedures for unauthorised absence and for dealing with children who go missing from education are to be found in the 'Registration and Missing Pupil Policy' which can be used to reference how to report any pupil missing from education.
+The School's procedures for unauthorised absence and for dealing with children who are absent, repeatedly and/or for prolonged periods, and children missing from education are to be found in the 'Attendance Policy and Procedure' which can be used to reference how to report any pupil missing from education.
 Further detail can also be found at Appendix 1 of this policy.